 In connection with the initial capitalization of our company, we issued 1,000 shares of our common stock to Mr. Middleman, our Chairman, for total cash consideration of \$1,000.
-The shares were issued in reliance on the exemption set forth in Section 4(a)(2) of the Securities Act.
-Mr. Middleman will purchase directly from us in the concurrent private placement a number of shares equal to % of the total number of shares sold in this offering (excluding any shares issuable upon the underwriters exercise of their over-allotment option), at a price per share equal to the public offering price.
+The shares were issued on December 4, 2012 in reliance on the exemption set forth in Section 4(a)(2) of the Securities Act.
+We will repurchase these shares from Mr. Middleman at the closing of this offering for \$1,000.
+Mr. Middleman will purchase directly from us in the concurrent private placement a number of shares of common stock equal to % of the total number of shares of common stock sold in this offering (excluding any shares issuable upon the underwriters exercise of their over-allotment option), at a price per share equal to the public offering price.
 The shares to be issued to Mr. Middleman in the concurrent private placement will be issued in reliance on the exemption set forth in Section 4(a)(2) of the Securities Act.